Wait a second...

 Annotation

 Water electrolysis represents an important part of the hydrogen economy considered nowadays as a promising approach to the future securing of the human society with electrical energy.
 Industrial water electrolysis processes established today suffer from several disadvantages when considering its application in the field of energetics.
 It is mainly its low efficiency and flexibility.
 Therefore, this process is a subject of interest of numerous research laboratories around the globe.
 Electrode reaction kinetics, suitable polymer electrolytes and overall process design represent the main issues studied.
-Corrosion stability of the individual construction materials is also an issue.
+Corrosion stability of the individual construction materials and recycilng of precious metals remain also important topics.

 Contact supervisor Study place: Department of Inorganic Technology, FCT, VŠCHT Praha